Catch Reporting FAQs

 The IMAS telephone survey will continue to occur.
 If you are contacted by IMAS and asked to be involved in the survey it is highly encouraged that you participate as it will help us evaluate how effective catch reporting is.
 It also gives us a better understanding of the overall recreational rock lobster catch in Tasmania.

 You must still do catch reporting, even if you participate in the IMAS telephone survey.
 Catch reporting is a new tool in the toolkit for estimating recreational rock lobster catch in Tasmania and will be refined over coming seasons.
-The IMAS telephone survey will continue to run whilst this occurs.
+The IMAS telephone survey will continue to run while this occurs.

 Do I have to report exactly where I caught my rock lobster?